-Beginning with the Company's adoption of SFAS No. 142,"Goodwill and Other Intangible Assets" ("SFAS 142") on January 1, 2002 the goodwill resulting from business acquisitions is not amortized, but is instead subject to periodic impairment testing in accordance with SFAS 142.
+Beginning with the Company's adoption of SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142") on January 1, 2002 the goodwill resulting from business acquisitions is not amortized, but is instead subject to periodic impairment testing in accordance with SFAS 142.
 Patent costs, consisting of legal fees and other costs related to the filing of patents, are amortized over the expected useful lives of the patents (primarily 17 years) using the straight-line method.
 Other intangibles, which consist primarily of manufacturing rights and agreements, are amortized over the expected useful lives of the related assets (primarily five years).
 As a result of the FDA Order, the Company determined that an evaluation of the possible impairment of non-amortizing intangible assets under SFAS 142 was necessary.
 The Company engaged an independent valuation expert to perform the valuation using a discounted cash flow methodology, and as a result of this analysis, the Company determined that goodwill related to its tissue processing reporting unit was fully impaired as of September 30, 2002.
-Therefore, the Company recorded a write-down of \$1.4 million in goodwill during the quarter ended September 30, 2002.
-As of December 31, 2004 the Company does not believe an additional impairment exists related to its other non-amortizing intangible assets.
-Management does not believe that an impairment exists related to the other intangible assets that were assessed in accordance with SFAS 144.
+Therefore, the Company does not believe an additional impairment exists related to its other non-amortizing intangible assets.
+Management does not believe that an impairment exists related to its other non-amortizing intangible assets.
+Management does not believe that an impairment exists related to its other non-amortizing intangible assets.
+Management does not believe that an impairment exists related to its other non-amortizing intangible assets.